biggles11/HTTPSScaled/README.md

 # Using the build and Application
 Once your development environment is setup to connect to AWS with a user with suitable privileges to create and change resources you should be able to run terraform init and terraform apply in order to build the project.
 If the IPs that are in the variables do not clash with anything you already have setup then this should run completely.

-Once the run has completed you will have 4 instances started (You may have to allow a few minutes for the scaling group to complete the start of the 3 instances within the group)
+Once the run has completed you will have 4 instances started (You may have to allow a few minutes for the scaling group to complete the start of the 3 instances within the group).

 The first instance built (Tagged as HTTPSWebServer) can be shutdown but should not be terminated.
 This instance should be used for AMI updates in order to allow OS and application updates to be applied without impact to the service.
 Once this instance has been updated and tested the AMI can be updated, at which point the scaling group can update the instances it has without outage, while sharing service across the Target Group.